Shabeni/Shabeni/README.md

 #### Web Development

 Hi, I'm Abdelhak, a marketing and multimedia student from Tunisia.
-I have a passion for learning languages and frameworks like Pyhon or Symfony as well as work in Wordpress
+I have a passion for learning languages and frameworks like Python or Symfony as well as work in Wordpress

 I am always looking for new challenges and opportunities to learn and grow.
 I am confident that my passion for learning and my dedication to my craft will make me a valuable asset to any team.